VirtCode/hypr-dynamic-cursors/README.md

   - `zoom` is the current cursor magnification level, as currently shown by this plugin, depending on the shake configuration.
 It is also interpolated smoothly.
 - `shakeend`: fired when a shake has ended (after the `timeout`)

-If you only want the IPC events and not the plugin actually changing the cursor size, you can set the properties `base` to `1`, `speed`, `influence` and `timeout` to `0` in the `plugin:dynamic-cursors:shake` section such that the cursor is not magnified during the shake.

 ### hyprcursor
 This plugin supports using [hyprcursor](https://github.com/hyprwm/hyprcursor) to get higher-resolution images for when the cursor is magnified, i.e. when using shake to find.
 Due to the nature of cursors on wayland, there are some caveats to it.
-All configuration for it is located in the `plugin:dynamic-cursors:hyprcursor` section.
+All configuration for it is located in the `plugin.dynamic_cursors.hyprcursor` section.

 To use hyprcursor for magnified shapes, the following must be met:
-- `plugin:dynamic-cursors:hyprcursor:enabled` must be true (is by default)
+- `plugin.dynamic_cursors.hyprcursor.enabled` must be true (is by default)
-- `cursor:enable_hyprcursor` must be true (is by default)
+- `cursor.enable_hyprcursor` must be true (is by default)
 - you must be using a hyprcursor theme
 - the hyprcursor theme should be **SVG-based**